Popular music in Yugoslavia: Singer-songwriters

 The Yugoslav scene also featured several notable singer-songwriters, who emphasized their poetry over music, and usually performed accompanying themselves by an acoustic guitar or piano.
 Some of them were inspired by the French chanson or folk rock.
 One of the first critically acclaimed singer-songwriters was the Croatian artist Arsen Dedić who started his career in the 1960s and is still popular in his homeland and around the former Yugoslav countries, especially among the older generation.
 Another important author was also Đorđe Balašević from Novi Sad.
 He started his music career in the 1970s as a member of Žetva and Rani Mraz, before beginning a very successful solo career that continued up to his death in 2021.
 Despite being into acoustic rock initially, later he often used various elements of pop and rock often spiced up either with typical Vojvodinian humour or a ballad type of melancholy.
 A notable female artist in this category was Jadranka Stojaković from Sarajevo, Bosnia and Herzegovina.
 She was an author of the main music theme for the 1984 Winter Olympics held in Sarajevo.
-Since 1988, she resides in Japan.
 An artist notable for socially engaged lyrics was Marko Brecelj, formerly a member of Buldožer.